favonia/cloudflare-ddns/README.markdown

   - IP6_PROVIDER=none
 ```

-Use `IP6_PROVIDER=none` to disable IPv6 completely, or `IP4_PROVIDER=none` to disable IPv4 completely.
-This stops future updates for that IP family.
-Existing DNS records for the disabled family are preserved. 🧪 If you also use WAF lists, existing managed items of the disabled family are preserved there too.
+Use `IP6_PROVIDER=none` to stop managing IPv6, or `IP4_PROVIDER=none` to stop managing IPv4.
+Existing managed DNS records of that IP family are preserved. 🧪 If you also use WAF lists, existing managed items of that IP family are preserved there too.

 #### 📡 Use IPv6 without sharing the host network